 Response to Government consultations

-The Council will respond to Government consultations or other planning consultations such as those being carried out by the Greater London Authority and the Mayor of London as required.
+We will respond to government consultations or other planning consultations such as those being carried out by the Greater London Authority and the Mayor of London as required.

-Below you can find documents that have been prepared and submitted by Wandsworth Council in response to consultations since October 2020.
+Below you can find documents that we have prepared and submitted in response to consultations since October 2020.

 Government consultation on 'Levelling-up and Regeneration Bill: Reforms to National Planning Policy'